bekkam/pattern-matching-paths/README.md

 This program assumes ascii characters 0-41 wont appear in file names.
 I'm not altogether clear on what characters are invalid across operating systems (I use windows, cygwin/posix, and mac osx so.. it's a bit murky), but it seems reasonable to assume such special characters wouldn't be valid filenames.

 ### Improvements
 With more time, I would write tests for all of the above methods.
-Alas, this code challenge arrived in the middle of an already jam-packed week, so I was not able to include these improvements.